vidalalcala/sopt-ols/README.md

 ========

-The code so far only test the sequential ordinary least squares estimator described in http://home.utad.pt/~psal/Mestrado/ficheiros/lsq.pdf.
+The code test the sequential ordinary least squares estimator proposed by Robbins with a noise quadratic loss function described by LeCun, Zhang and Schaul (2013) "No More Pesky Learning Rates."

 Download and type in the terminal:

 make
-./seq_olsTest
+./sop_olsTestQuadratic